Glossary

 Exploration vs. Exploitation Trade-off

-One of the critical challenges in reinforcement learning is balancing exploration (trying new actions to discover their effects) and exploitation (using known actions that yield high rewards).
+A critical challenge in reinforcement learning is balancing exploration (trying new actions to discover their effects) and exploitation (using known actions that yield high rewards).
 Focusing solely on exploitation may prevent the agent from finding better strategies, while excessive exploration might delay learning.

 Agents often use strategies like ε-greedy, where they choose random actions with a small probability ε to explore, and the best-known actions with probability 1 – ε.